Using SSH (SFTP) Remotes with Docker Compose

 # This command should connect without asking for a password

-ssh -F ./backrest/ssh/config backrest-remote
+ssh -vF ./backrest/ssh/config -o UserKnownHostsFile=./backrest/ssh/known_hosts backrest-remote

 • Permission Denied: